-The online assessments and on-site audits are analysed and documented so that specific improvement measures can be defined as needed.
-In 2023, suppliers who had undergone online assessments by EcoVadis and demonstrated the need for improvement were added to the development process.
-Some suppliers have already completed the development and conducted a re-evaluation with a 93% rate of successful improvement.
+The online assessments and on-site audits are analyzed and documented so that specific improvement measures can be defined as needed.
+In 2024, 122 suppliers were added to the development process.
+Some 34 suppliers have already completed the development and conducted a re-evaluation with a 97% rate of successful improvement.
+Some of the suppliers showed minor improvements and will continue the development cycle to achieve better performance in the future.